 The course focus is on the practical application of the following basic economic principles: opportunity cost, demand and supply, elasticity, costs and benefits of decisions, supplier behavior, costs of the firm, types of firms, profit and loss.
 The main emphasis of the applications will be on how these principles influence business decisions.
-(BAC, BBA, BHCA)

-Business Ethics (3 credits)
+Business Ethics

 Business Ethics is a course in applied ethics that critically examines the world of business and human values.
 A brief survey of the foundations of ethics gives way to the study of human conduct in a business context.
 The course discusses theoretical models, with application to specific cases drawn from the practice of business.
-(Sales Minor)